-- Jesus fasted for 40 days in the wilderness (Mat 3:17 KJV) And lo a voice from heaven, saying, "This is My beloved Son, in whom I am well pleased."
-(Mat 4:1-2 KJV) Then was Jesus led up of the Spirit into the wilderness to be tempted of the devil. {2} And when He had fasted forty days and forty nights, He was afterward a hungered. - Jesus was seen in the earth 40 days after His crucifixion (Acts 1:3 NIV) After His suffering, He showed Himself to these men and gave many convincing proofs that He was alive.
-He appeared to them over a period of forty days and spoke about the kingdom of God.
+- Jesus' Fast: Jesus fasted for 40 days in the wilderness as He prepared for His ministry.
+(Matthew 4:1-2 KJV)\: "Then was Jesus led up of the Spirit into the wilderness to be tempted of the devil.
+And when He had fasted forty days and forty nights, He was afterward a hungered." - Post-Resurrection Appearance: After His crucifixion, Jesus appeared for 40 days, providing convincing proofs of His resurrection.
+(Acts 1:3 NIV)\: "After His suffering, He showed Himself to these men and gave many convincing proofs that He was alive..."